Tiagura/homelab/tailscale-exit-node/README.md

    - Copy the generated key, as it will be required for authentication.

-> **Note**: To create the LXC and also skip step 3, consider using [Proxmox VE Helper-Scripts](https://community-scripts.github.io/ProxmoxVE/scripts), more specifically this [one] (https://community-scripts.github.io/ProxmoxVE/scripts?id=docker).
+> **Note**: To create the LXC with Docker installed (skipping step 3) consider using [Proxmox VE Helper-Scripts](https://community-scripts.github.io/ProxmoxVE/scripts), more specifically this [one] (https://community-scripts.github.io/ProxmoxVE/scripts?id=docker).
 Be carefull no not create a privileged LXC.

 ---